African Small Carnivore Research Initiatives

 Mr Juri Filonzi

-I am an MSc student at the University of Bologna (Italy).
-My research project is titled "Resting site ecology of the striped polecat (Ictonyx striatus) in an arid environment".
-I am supervised by Prof. Dino Scaravelli and and co-supervised by Prof. Emmanuel Do Linh San and Dr Kim Madikiza.
+I am a PhD student at the University of Fort Hare.
+My research project is titled "Ecology, behaviour and conservation of Libyan striped weasel (Ictonyx libycus) in Tunisia".
+I am supervised by Prof. Emmanuel Do Linh San and co-supervised by Dr Kim Madikiza.

 South Africa